Ruminations

 If you use Firefox you might have noticed that Citizen Will has been flagged by Google as a possible “bad site” around 11:26am this morning.

 This is an error on Google’s part and they have been notified.
-It appears an old version of a Wordpress (the blogging software I use) plugin triggered the alert.
+It appears an old version of a WordPress (the blogging software I use) plugin triggered the alert.
 Strangely enough, the code StopBadware.org flagged was actually there to remove possibly malicious comments submitted by others causing problems.

 In short, CitizenWill is safe and, hopefully, Google will lift their ban ASAP.